 - Construction cost (at time of completion): €1.7 million

-Home to Europe’s most successful club, Real Madrid, the Estadio Santiago Bernabeu is, of course, one of the most iconic stadiums in the world.
+Home to Europe’s most successful club, Real Madrid, Estadio Santiago Bernabeu is, of course, one of the most iconic stadiums in the world.
 There is no end to the famous matches the Bernabeu has hosted, from the Champions League finals to the World Cup finals.

 It is the only stadium to have ever hosted the two most notable continental club finals, having hosted the second leg of River Plate’s 2018 Copa Libertadores win over Boca Juniors.

-It was also the site of the 1964 European Nations’ Cup final and 1982 World Cup final, making the Bernabeu Europe’s first ground to host both a UEFA Euro final and World Cup final.
+It was also the site of the 1964 European Nations’ Cup final and 1982 World Cup final, making the Bernabeu Europe’s first ground to host both a UEFA Euro final and a World Cup final.

 The stadium has recently reopened following a massive reported €1 billion renovation program.
 It now features a retractable roof, retractable pitch, 360-degree video screens and a boosted capacity.